 Not sure how to organize LEGO kits?
-Use these 3 tips to help your kids keep their plastic kits in one piece and keep things organized for you.
+These tips will help give your kids tools to organize Lego sets and keep them organized.

 Updated, Original post Jan.
 24, 2019.